SmartData-Polito/odysseus/docs/source/index.rst

 ODySSEUS is a data management and simulation software for mobility data, focused mostly on shared fleets in urban environments.

 Its goal is to provide a general, easy-to-use framework to simulate shared mobility scenarios across different cities using real-world data.

-Internally, it makes use of several open-source Python libraries for geospatial and mobility analysis, such as geopandas (https://geopandas.org/) and scikit-mobility [5] (https://scikit-mobility.github.io/scikit-mobility/).

 This guide is organised as follows: